 First off, you better know what exactly red meat is, if you’re planning to enlighten your friends on this issue (don’t actually enlighten them unless they ask ... people hate it when you give unprompted nutrition lectures).

 Pork is not white meat, no matter what the television tells you.
-The meat of mammals like pigs is typically red when raw, due to its high hemoglobin content, so researchers and the USDA consider pork to be red meat.
+The meat of mammals like pigs is typically red when raw, due to its high myoglobin content, so researchers and the USDA consider pork to be red meat.

 Although both fish and chicken fall under the white meat category, they’re pretty darn different in nutrient content.
 So we can already see that the red vs. white dichotomy is a bit too simplistic to rationally motivate health or policy decisions, without even delving into grass-fed meat vs. cheap grain-fed meat, or other assorted issues.
-But there is something in red meat that could potentially cause cancer: That very same hemoglobin we mentioned may have unique properties, and those properties may depend on how the meat is processed and cooked.
+But there is something in red meat that could potentially cause cancer: That very same myoglobin we mentioned may have unique properties, and those properties may depend on how the meat is processed and cooked.
 We’ll get more into that in a moment.

 Red meats are not all the same, and neither are white meats.
 Oh, and pork is not white meat.